THE AMP MODS

 If you live anywhere that sees rain, snow, mud, or dogs — get WeatherTech floor liners before anything else.
 They're custom-laser-fit to the exact dimensions of the Model 3 floor, and the deep channels actually hold liquid without it sloshing onto your carpet.

-Price range: $79–$109 | Check on Amazon →
+Price range: $79–$109 | → Shop WeatherTech Tesla Model 3 floor liners on Amazon

 2. Center Console Organizer

 This is genuinely the best $20 you can spend on a Model 3.
+Every single person who gets in the car and opens the console notices the difference.

-Price range: $18–$29 | Check on Amazon →
+Price range: $18–$29 | → Shop Tesla Model 3 console organizers on Amazon

 3. Wireless Charger Pad

-Price range: $45–$79 | Check on Amazon →
+Price range: $45–$79 | → Shop Tesla Model 3 wireless charging pads on Amazon

 The Exterior Essentials